ttencate/apodwp/README.md

-This is a Python script that downloads the NASA Astronomy Picture of the Day, crops and resizes it to a size of your choosing, overlays the explanation text onto it, and saves the result to a file.
+This is a Python script that downloads the NASA Astronomy Picture of the Day, crops and resizes it to a size of your choosing, overlays the explanation text onto it, saves the result to a file, and sets the file as the desktop wallpaper.

 For example, for the
 [image of 6 September 2019](https://apod.nasa.gov/apod/ap190906.html):